Anilkumar-Shrestha/Jmeter-Jenkin-Integration-Test/README.md

 - Go to the project and click "Workspace".
 You can see the metrics report html file.
 Click the file and open in your favourite browser.
     ![jmeter-metrics-workspace](./ss/jmeter-metrics-workspace.jpg)
     ![jmeter_metrics_dashboard](./ss/jmeter_metrics_dashboard.jpg)
-- you can change the logo as well with --logo parameter send.
+- You can change the logo as well with --logo parameter send.

 If you face error "javascript not enable" while viewing the html file in chrome, you can troubleshoot with the steps mentioned [here](https://github.com/Anilkumar-Shrestha/robotframework-jenkins-run#Troubleshoot_viewreport)

 ### What is Throughput? in Jenkins <a name="throughput"></a>
 The Throughput is the most important parameter in stress testing.
 It signifies number of transactions or requests that can be made in a given period of time.
 It is a useful measurement to check the load capacity of the server.
 It represents the ability of the server to handle a heavy load.
 The higher the Throughput is, the better is the server performance.

+---

+If you have any questions / suggestions / comments on the report, please feel free to reach me at
+ - Email: <a href="mailto:nl.shrestha90@gmail.com?Subject=Jmeter-Jenkins-Integration-test" target="_blank">`nl.shrestha90@gmail.com`</a>
+ - LinkedIn: <a href="https://www.linkedin.com/in/anilshrestha-19890307/" target="_blank">`Anil Kumar Shrestha`</a>

+---

+:star: repo if you like it